kan-bayashi/ParallelWaveGAN/egs/README.md

     cd egs/<your_dataset_name>/voc1
     ```

 3. Modify the options in `run.sh`.

-    > What you need to change at least in `run.sh` is `db_root` option.
+   What you need to change at least in `run.sh` is as follows:
+   - `db_root`: Root path of database.
+   - `num_dev`: The number of utterances for development set.
+   - `num_eval`: The number of utterances for evalation set.

 4. Modify the hyperpameters in `conf/parallel_wavegan.v1.yaml`.

-    > What you need to change at least is `sampling_rate`
+   What you need to change at least in config is as follows:
+   - `sampling_rate`: If you can specify lower sampling rate, the audio will be downsampled with sox.

 5. (Optional) Change command backend in `cmd.sh`.

-    > If you are not familiar with kaldi and run in your local env, you do not need to change.
+   If you are not familiar with kaldi and run in your local env, you do not need to change.
+   See more info on https://kaldi-asr.org/doc/queue.html.

 6. Run your recipe.